shreyashrestha07/SalaryPrediction/README.md

 **vii. industry and salary**

 ![alt text](https://github.com/shreyashrestha07/SalaryPrediction/blob/main/images/industryandsalary.png?raw=true)
-	- The lowest paying industries - Education and Services can have upper bound salary if the have 15+ years of experice.
+	- The lowest paying industries - Education and Services can have upper bound salary if they have 15+ years of experice.

 #### Multivariate Analysis

 ![alt text](https://github.com/shreyashrestha07/SalaryPrediction/blob/main/images/correlation_matrix.png?raw=true)

-Based on the correlation heatmap above, we can note the following things.
+Based on the correlation heatmap above, we can note the following things:
 	- jobType is the most strongly correlated to salary, followed by degree, major, yearsExperience
 	- milesFromMetropolis has a negative correlation with salary